clarencew0083/super_mario_bros_rl/README.md

 ---

 ## File Directory ##
-[ddqn.py] contains the Dueling Deep Q Network used for training the Mario agent.
+[Model](ddqn.py) contains the Dueling Deep Q Network used for training the Mario agent.
-[agent.py] contains code the defines the agent, how it steos in the environment and how it is trained [replay_buffer.py] contains the code for the prioritized experience replay buffer [ultility.py] contains helper function to save model chkecpoints when training [wrapper.py] conntains a wrapper used for prerocessing
+[Agent](agent.py) contains code the defines the agent, how it steos in the environment and how it is trained [Replay Buffer](replay_buffer.py) contains the code for the prioritized experience replay buffer [Helper Functions](ulility.py) contains helper function to save model chkecpoints when training [Wapper](ulility.py) conntains a wrapper used for prerocessing

 ## 📦 Usage